nuzulul/wifidrop/README.md

 Instant WIFI Drop P2P Large File Transfer.

-WIFIDrop is an easy-to-use progressive web app (PWA) that allows users to transfer unlimited size of files between devices on the same WIFI network.
+WIFIDrop is an easy-to-use progressive web app (PWA) that allows users to transfer unlimited size of files between devices over the same WIFI network.
 Files are transferred securely peer-to-peer via WebRTC without any intermediary servers.
 This works by leveraging existing public protocol for signaling such as Torrent, Nostr and MQTT.
 Therefore this application is a completely client side application and can be run on any static hosting even on local host.

 ![WIFIDrop](screenshot.jpeg)